Q-Tip Painting is an excellent way to practice fine motor skills and develop sensory function. It helps a dysregulated child feel calm, and it’s fun!

-My youngest son went back to occupational therapy this week.
+My youngest son tried to go back to occupational therapy.

-After one session, I am 100% sure we will not be going back.
+After one session, I was 100% sure we would not be going back.

 It’s a long story and one that I am sure to write a post about.
 The short version is that it was about as appropriate for a 12-year-old boy as dropping him off in a toddler class at the local daycare.

 You may be asking, what does this project have to do with our ill-fated OT appointment?

 Well, the only reason we were there in the first place was to work on strengthening my son’s fine motor skills and hand muscles (to help improve dysgraphia).
 An added goal was to help ease some of the sensory overwhelm he feels when holding and moving a pencil.

 As I drove home from the disastrous session, I tried to think of how we could easily accommodate these needs at home, and in ways that are much more likely to result in him actually learning.

 As a result, I have been looking for activities we can do together, at home, that can achieve the same result.

 You may recall the Australian Deadliest Creatures unit we completed last year.
 In it, we created all different types of dangerous creatures and used Q-tips to simulate aboriginal art.

 Q Tip Painting Activity: Everything You Need To Get Started